 Check Out the Music Man StingRay

-Carvin builds high-quality guitars, basses and other musical gear, but you won’t find their instruments at your local music store.
-Carvin only sells direct to the buyer, and each of their instruments are custom-tailored to the needs and wants of the musician.
+Kiesel (formerly Carvin) builds high-quality guitars, basses, and other musical gear, but you won’t find their instruments at your local music store.
+Kiesel only sells direct to the buyer, and each of their instruments is custom-tailored to the needs and wants of the musician.

 Like their guitars, Carvin basses are now under the umbrella of the Kiesel brand name.
 This is actually a return to their roots, not so much a change in the brand.
 You can still expect the same excellence from Kiesel-branded instruments as always found in Carvin.

-You might think custom instruments are going to be pretty expensive, but Carvin’s prices are actually quite reasonable.
+You might think custom instruments are going to be pretty expensive, but Kiesel's prices are actually quite reasonable.
 You pick the model of the bass you want, then choose the woods it will be built from and the color and finish, as well as the pickups, electronics options, and hardware.
-It’s all then custom-built just for you in Carvin’s California factory.
+It’s all then custom-built just for you in their California factory.

 The Synapse is their flagship model at this point in time, and even though it looks similar to the traditional Steinberger design, it uses a combination of graphite and real wood.
 The Spirit is a similar instrument that can be had for a much lower cost, but still has the same Steinberger look.

 More Bass Guitar Brands